jumphone/Delia/README.md

     mydelia=Delia(EXP, REF, COMBAT=TRUE, WEIGHT=TRUE)

+    # Input:
     # The expression values of EXP and REF should be log normalized
     # EXP：colname is sample name, rowname is gene
     # REF: colname is cell type, rowname is gene
     # COMBAT: use ComBat to do batch-effect correction (default is TRUE)